 Although clearly inspired by the famous Breitling design, the strap doesn’t look like a rip-off.
 It looks quite neat with its fine leather and accurate stitching.
-It will probably be a lot more comfortable during hot summers allowing you wrist to breathe.
-Perhaps, you would also need to get yourself a nice pair of driving gloves in matching color to make you image complete.
+It will probably be a lot more comfortable during hot summers allowing your wrist to breathe.
+Perhaps, you would also need to get yourself a nice pair of driving gloves in a matching color to make your image complete.

 As for the mechanism I, unfortunately, can’t give you much information besides the fact that it is powered by a certain Caliber FC-397, which is reportedly based on an ETA blank movement.
 Although I am pretty sure that it is a combination of a base caliber with an add-on chronograph movement, it would still be reasonable to assume that, given ETA reputation when it comes to making reliable and sturdy movements used in millions of watches produced during the recent decades, you probably have nothing to worry about in the dependability department.
 Just don’t forget to service it at proper intervals and at authorized locations.

-Probably referring to the dark green paint that some Austin Healeys were sold in, the color provides the dial with a sense of depth and actually makes the watch look a lot more elegant than you could have probably imagined when dealing with a relatively inexpensive timekeeper from Frederique Constant.
+Probably referring to the dark green paint that some Austin Healeys were sold in, the color provides the dial with a sense of depth and actually makes it look more elegant than you could have probably imagined when dealing with a relatively inexpensive timekeeper from Frederique Constant.